ThomasQuinnKelly/bip-reference-person/docs/database-config-usage.md

 	* Applications with a single datasource, or multiple-but-independent datasources, the default transaction manager that is preconfigured with [Spring Data JPA](https://docs.spring.io/spring-boot/docs/2.1.6.RELEASE/reference/html/boot-features-sql.html#boot-features-jpa-and-spring-data) is sufficient.

 	* Applications with multiple datasources that would benefit from XA transactions should use an embedded transaction manager (recommend [Atomikos](https://www.atomikos.com/) or [Bitronix](https://github.com/bitronix/btm)).
 For more information about Spring Boot JTA, see [Distributed Transactions with JTA](https://docs.spring.io/spring-boot/docs/2.1.6.RELEASE/reference/html/boot-features-jta.html) and [Configuring Spring and JTA without full Java EE](https://spring.io/blog/2011/08/15/configuring-spring-and-jta-without-full-java-ee/).

-JTA is not nearly as scary as it once was.
+		**XA NOTE:** If XA transaction management is required, it will likely be necessary to add - at a minimum - a `JtaTransactionManager` bean to your application Configuration class.

-* For database schema versioning and data management [Liquibase](http://www.liquibase.org/) is recommended.
+* For database schema versioning and data management [Liquibase](http://www.liquibase.org/) is recommended, and is included in the Reference Person sample application.

 * DB admin tools are plentiful, and usually quite interoperable.
 If you need (or just want) something that can handle multiple vendors, you might try [DBeaver](https://dbeaver.io/) (has an Eclipse plugin too), [OmniDB](https://omnidb.org/en/), or other similar tool.